 Taking these steps to manage screen time in a healthy way has really turned things around at our house.
 We’ve become emotionally healthier as a family and have been able to reconnect and enjoy more time together (yes, we still have lots of squabbles!).

-I as a mom am more confident and focused when I know my children are learning balance in this area.
-And most importantly, my kids are learning about priorities, how to focus on God above all, and the pride of being rewarded for their work, learning to enjoy technology in moderation.
+Most importantly, your kids (and mine!) are learning about priorities, how to focus on God above all, and the pride of being rewarded for their work, learning to enjoy technology in moderation.

-What do you do to manage screen time in your home?
-What’s your biggest challenge when it comes to technology?
+What’s your biggest challenge when it comes to technology and your kids?